jbarnoud/splitleafs/README.rst

 -----
 ::

-    splitleafs.py --axis z --atom P1 < input.gro > output.ndx
+    splitleafs.py --axis z --atom P1 < input > output.ndx
+    splitleafs.py --axis z --atom P1 input > output.ndx

 Options:

 --axis or -d:
-    The axis normal to the membrane, z by default --atom or -a:
+    The axis normal to the membrane, ``z`` by default.
+--atom or -a:
-    The atom name of the reference, P1 by default --keep_residue or -r:
+    The atom name of the reference, ``P1`` by default.
+--keep_residue or -r:
-    Write the whole residues in the index file --keep_atom or -k:
+    Write the whole residues in the index file.
+--keep_atom or -k:
-    Write only the atoms of reference in the index file (default)
+    Write only the atoms of reference in the index file (default).
+-- format or -f:
+    The input file format.
+Gromacs gro files and PDB files are supported.
+    ``gro`` by default.

 Licence
 -------